ThunderWolf Welcome New Student Orientation will be held the following Fridays in 2014:

 Dr. Paul Orscheln, Vice President-Student Services and Enrollment Management

 The Director of Student Engagement and Leadership is the designated campus administrator for approving all requests for chalking university grounds by student organizations (Student Orgs).

 The term "Chalking" refers to the time-honored practice at CSU-Pueblo of using chalk on designated campus surfaces for messages.
 These messages often concern student elections, student organization meetings, event advertisement, etc...
 Student Engagement and Leadership supports the freedom of expression, while at the same time strives to maintain order.
 Chalking on the CSU-Pueblo campus will be permitted in a designated place, time, and manner.
 Only CSU-Pueblo registered Student Organizations will be allowed approval.
 Chalking may be done no more than 7 days in advance of event.

 Chalking is allowed in the following areas:

-If you are interested in having OSA create a publicity item for your event, please fill this form out.
+If you are interested in having Student Engagement and Leadership create a publicity item for your event, please fill this form out.
 Please give one week for production.

-If you have any questions about this form, please contact the Office of Student Activities (549-2151).
+If you have any questions about this form, please contact Student Engagement and Leadership (549-2151).

 Please fill out this form to the best of your ability as soon as possible upon returning from the event.